flobosg/journalert/README.md

 # Journalert

-This script will read a list of RSS feeds, check for articles published in the last 24 hours and send an email with links of them.
+This script will read a list of RSS feeds, check for articles published in the last 24 hours and send an email with links to them.
 I run this as a cron job to check feeds from academic journals, hence the name.

+# Dependencies

+* feedparser

 # Usage